 OpenMap is a JavaBean-based toolkit for building applications and applets needing geographic information.
 Using OpenMap components, users can access data from legacy applications.
 The core components of OpenMap are a set of Swing components that understand geographic coordinates.
 These components allow users to show map data and manipulate that data.
 The software system is 157,858 lines long, is organized as 92 packages, and is contained in 1,193 source files.

 Some real-world semantics are important in understanding the faults found in OpenMap.
-These semantic include:
+These semantics include:

 Units and dimensions.
 The OpenMap software makes calculations involving distances, heights, speeds, angles, time and so on, and does so using a variety of units.
 Clearly, the software is of the type for which real-world constraint checking has the potential to discover units-related faults.
 The dimensions and units are all real-world concepts that are defined in the real-world type system within the support toolset by default.